cdjq/DFRobot_LTR390UV/README.md

 ## Summary

-This multifunctional environmental sensor library can help obtain information like temperature, humidity, pressure, UV intensity, natural sunlight intensity and altitude.
-The module also offers Gravity and breakout version for easy use.
+The SEN0540 sensor can be used to detect ambient light and UV light intensity, and users can use it easily with the library.

 ## Installation